Laparoscopic Radical Nephrectomy

 What is the advantage of laparoscopic radical nephrectomy as compared to open surgery?

-Laparoscopic nephrectomy has been routinely performed since 1990 and has translated into a significant benefits to patients including reduced blood loss and transfusions, reduced pain, shorter hospital stays, improved cosmesis, and a faster recovery as compared to open surgery.
+- Laparoscopic nephrectomy has been routinely performed since 1990 and has translated into significant benefits for patients including reduced blood loss and transfusions, reduced pain, shorter hospital stays, improved cosmesis, and a faster recovery as compared to open surgery.
 While open surgery requires either a large abdominal or flank incision, minimally invasive approaches involve 3-4 keyhole incisions in the abdomen.

 Are there potential disadvantages?